bnemeton/flamecant/README.md

 - implement arrow key controls (with diagonals, somehow)
 - implement cursor/selector and/or mouse controls for menus
 - set up mouse tooltips for checking what something visible on the map is
-- add an actually fun lore intro to the start screen
+- ~~add an actually fun lore intro to the start screen~~ this one is okay but could be more flavorful...
 - maybe ascii art for the start screen

 ### long term